 You are welcome to join the textile workshop, housed in one of our community tents, to learn how to create beautiful designs out of sheeps’ wool.
 Participants can choose which design they would like to create–small objects from little bags and purses to decorations which can be hung from the wall–and will receive hands-on instruction in how to create the design they choose.

 You can take a physical reminder of your time at the Desert Shepherd House by participating in one of our textile workshops.
-These workshops are led by three women in the community who wish to share their knowledge of knitting and textile making with those who wish to learn.
+These workshops are led by three women in the community who love to share their knowledge of knitting and textile making with those who wish to learn.
 During the workshop, the instructors will also share the history of the art of textile making, as well as share their own textile creations.
-Participants are welcome to take their textile work home with them as part of the workshop.

 Sitting and learning from the indigenous communities is a powerful way to connect, grow, and come to a better understanding of the land.
 These are the spaces special relationships are made.